 10.6.2.2 Wrap the alcohol wipe around the site and scrub the site with friction and intent (as if you were juicing an orange) for at least 15 seconds and then allow it to dry.

 10.6.3.
-Hold the needless injection site with between your thumb and forefinger of your non-dominant hand.
+Hold the needless injection site with between your non-dominant thumb and forefinger.
 With your dominant hand, grasp the IV infusion medication tubing near the connection port and remove the plastic cap, taking care not to contaminate the inner portion of the connection port.

 10.7.
 Attach the IV infusion medication tubing connection port to the maintenance IV needless site.
 Insert the tip of the connection port into the center portion of the needless injection site by pushing it gently and turning the outer portion of the connection port clockwise.